Semistable Higgs bundles, periodic Higgs bundles and representations of algebraic fundamental groups: Semistable Higgs bundles of small ranks are strongly Higgs semistable

 \begin{proof} The proof follows from the following exact sequence:

 which is induced from (\ref{exactseq}), and where $h( I_{\xi(Fil)})$ is a subsheaf of $ I_{Fil}^{[1]}$. \end{proof}

 The following lemma is the key to our theorem.

-\begin{lemma} Let $Fil$ be a Hodge filtration of level $n$ on a flat bundle $(V,\nabla)$.
+\begin{lemma} Let $Fil$ be a Griffiths transverse filtration of level $n$ on a flat module $(V,\nabla)$.
 Assume $(V,\nabla)$ to be $\nabla$-semistable.
-Then if the associated-graded Higgs bundle $(\text{Gr}_{Fil}(V), \theta)$ is unstable, then at least one of the following two strict inequalities holds:
+Then if the associated-graded Higgs module $(\text{Gr}_{Fil}(V), \theta)$ is unstable, then at least one of the following two strict inequalities holds:

 \end{lemma}